China's imported coronavirus cases rise as local infections drop again

 Despite the uptick in imported cases in Shanghai, the city is gearing up to re-open all its public parks by March 20, Fang Yan, an official from Shanghai’s Landscaping and City Appearance Administrative Bureau, told a press conference on Saturday.

-A total of 195 city parks have reopened so far after “the war against coronavirus situatuion showed positive changes”, Fang said.
+A total of 195 city parks have reopened so far after “the war against coronavirus situation showed positive changes”, Fang said.
 Thousands of public venues had earlier been shut across China in a bid to halt the virus spread.

 The city’s flagship Shanghai Museum and well-known landmark the Oriental Pearl Tower have both reopened, said culture and tourism official Zhang Qi.